khwoat/flutter_course-chat_app/README.md

 # chat_app

 This project is the one of the training projects of Flutter & Dart - The Complete Guide course.
+From this project, I learned about Firebase services including,
+- Authentication with Email/Password service
+- Storage service for containing user images
+- Firestore Database service for containing chat messages
+- Firebase Cloud Messaging and Cloud Function service for pushing notification.

 ## Getting Started